The Process of Creating a Bronze Sculpture

 soon to be poured into the waiting shell.

-The bronze is being poured out of the crucible, in to the small shell of the arms.
+The bronze is being poured out of the crucible, into one of the smaller shells.

 The next, darker photo, shows the molten bronze being poured into the